koo-ec/Fault_Tree_Simulink/README.md

 <b>Aslansefat, Koorosh</b>, Latif-Shabgahi, G., & Kamarlouei, M. (2014). <b>A strategy for reliability evaluation and fault diagnosis of Autonomous Underwater Gliding Robot based on its Fault Tree </b>.
 International Journal of Advances in Science Engineering and Technology, 2(4), 83-89.</p>
 <p align="justify">
 <b>Aslansefat, Koorosh</b>, Latif-Shabgahi, G., & Kamarlouei, M., Mohammadi, M. (2019). <b>Reliability and Sensitivity Evaluation of an AUV through Fault Tree Model with Uncertainty Consideration</b>, Journal of Marine Science and Technology, 12(1), 1-14. </p>

+## License
+The MATLAB Simulink-based Fault Tree Analysis (FTA) framework is available under an MIT License.